 What is an estimation in software development?

-Analogous estimation is famous as ballpark and gut feel.
+Analogous estimation is famous for ballpark and gut feel.
 An expert provides this based on historical data.
-3-point is base on an optimistic, pessimistic, and most likely number.
-The bottom-up estimate gets calculated by a project team based on the volume of work, complexity, and uncertainty.
+3-point is based on an optimistic, pessimistic, and most likely number.
+The bottom-up estimate is calculated by a project team based on the volume of work, complexity, and uncertainty.

-Most famous was/is called psychological estimation.
-We give number looking at who is asking?
-Will that person negotiate, hold me accountable for these numbers or any other consequences in the future.
+The most famous was/is called psychological estimation.
+We give numbers looking at who is asking.
+Will that person negotiate, and hold me accountable for these numbers or any other consequences in the future?

 If you look clearly, you will find only one issue here.
-Human is a complex creature of god; every process is transparent and straightforward unless you make it complicated.
+Humans a complex creatures of god; every process is transparent and straightforward unless you make it complicated.
 We read too much between the lines rather than reading lines.

 What is the generation gap?